mmillican/mmillican.github.io/blog/_posts/2020-12-18-lambda-image-processor.md

 ---

-Generating less-than-full-sized images of user-uploaded content to an application for applications such as CMS', social platforms, or blogs.
+Generating less-than-full-sized images of user-uploaded content to an application such as a CMS, social platform, or blog.
 Smaller image sizes enable better performance for your users and save on bandwidth costs when full resolution isn't a necessity.

 However, resizing an image to potentially multiple smaller sizes or doing other